Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 Combine all extracted values in a complete table using the traits_marine.R script.

-## Freshwater

 ## Phylogenetic Principal Coordinate Analysis (pPCA)

 Do a pPCA for soil, marina and freshwater traits, with the script pPCA.R.
-Add the PC1 values to the trait table.